zelisinho/template-retail-notifications-system-api/README.md

 # Use Case <a name="usecase"/>

-This API allows to send notifications via e-mail as text messages.
+This API allows to send notifications via e-mail and sms as text messages.

 # Considerations <a name="considerations"/>